MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 1. In the **Query** pane,
     1. Select the data source from the drop-down menu.
-    1. Type the query, and select **Run**.
+    1. Type the query, and the select **Run**.
 For more information about generating queries that use parameters, see [Use parameters in your query](dashboard-parameters.md#use-parameters-in-your-query).

     1. Select **+ Add visual**.